TobiasPSP/doneland_sources/Components/Power/Power Supplies/Battery/Chargers/Charge-Discharge/IP5306/README.md

 | 2 | **Auto Power On When Load Connected:** 1: enable | 1 |
 | 1 | **Boost Output Normally Open:** 1: enable |  1 |
 | 0 | **Button Shutdown Enable:** 1: enable |  0 |

+**Auto Power On When Load Connected**, when enabled, automatically detects a connected load.
+This very same feature is also responsible for automatically **turning off** the output once the load is removed.
+This includes the **light load detection**: once the load drops below *50mA* for the time configured in **REG_SYS_2** (`0x02`, normally *32 seconds*), the outout is also automatically turned off.

+This may be undesirable: when you supply light loads (i.e. microcontrollers in sleep mode), the *IP5306* may unexpectedly turn off the power supply.

+In order to **disable light load detection** and ensure that the *IP5306* supplies power all the time, turn off **Auto Power On When Load Connected** by setting its bit to `0`.

+As a consequence, *IP5306* no longer automatically turns on its output once power is drawn, and it *never* turns off power automatically anymore, even if no power at all is drawn.
+You now control the power output entirely manually via the control button.

 #### REG_SYS_1: `0x01` Buttons